 Inergy Apex Installation Guide

-This article is intended to be used as a guide for how to install an Inergy solar kit to the roof of your RV.
-For the purpose of this article, we have shown with pictures how to attach an Inergy Silver kit to an RV, however the same process would work for the Gold kit or the Bronze kit.
+This article is a guide for how to install an Inergy solar kit to the roof of your RV.
+For this article, we included pictures of how to attach an Inergy Silver kit to an RV; however, the same process would work for the Gold kit or the Bronze kit.

-The first step in installing your Inergy Kit is to make sure that you have all the parts and pieces that you need.
-These are the pieces that come with a Silver Kit:
+The first step in installing your Inergy Kit is to ensure you have all the necessary parts and pieces.
+The Silver Kit includes the following:

 - Shoulder Carrying Strap